nodejs/node-eps/002-es6-modules.md

 ### Determining if source is an ES Module

-A new filetype will be recognised, `.jsm` as ES modules.
+A new filetype will be recognised, `.mjs` as ES modules.
 They will be treated as a different loading semantic but compatible with existing systems, just like `.node`, `.json`, or usage of `require.extension` (even though deprecated) are compatible.
 It would be ideal if we could register the filetype with IANA as an offical file type, see [TC39 issue](https://github.com/tc39/ecma262/issues/322).
 Though it seems this would need to go through the [IESG](https://www.ietf.org/iesg/) and it seems browsers are non-plussed on introducing a new MIME.

-The `.jsm` file extension will have a higher loading priority than `.js`.
+The `.mjs` file extension will have a higher loading priority than `.js`.

 ### ES Import Path Resolution